I have also included a You Tube video, in which Nancy discusses her CD.

 Tuesday, August 8, 2017

 The late jazz vocal master, Mark Murphy, has been an inspiration to so many other singers.
 One of the finest, who was also one of Mark's favorites, is Nancy Kelly.
-She is planning to release a CD on which she pays tribute to his musical legacy and is currently raising funds via Kickstarter.
+She is planning to record a CD on which she pays tribute to his musical legacy and is currently raising funds via Kickstarter.
 If you wish to contribute to this worthy project, please click on the following link: https://www.kickstarter.com/projects/321230614/nancy-kellys-mark-murphy-tribute-cd

 I have also included a You Tube video, in which Nancy discusses her CD.